 Real-World Example: Construction Business Migration

-Client: A mid-sized construction company using Sage 100 Contractor
+Client: A mid-sized construction company using Sage 100 Contractor with years of experience in the industry

 Challenges: